1gravity/Kotlin-Bloc/website/docs/architecture/bloc/thunk.md

 thunk {
     if (action == Load) {
         dispatch(Loading)
-        val nextAction = repository.load().toAction()
+        val books = repository.load()
-        dispatch(nextAction)
+        dispatch(LoadComplete(books))
     } else {
-        // without this no action would reach the reducers below
+        // without this no action would reach the reducers
-        // because this is a catch-all thunk dispatch(action)
+        // below because this is a catch-all thunk dispatch(action)
     }
 }